 Most people expect you to be happy when you announce you’re pregnant – and probably assume you are absolutely thrilled.
 It’s one of the reasons they don’t ask about your mental health, I think.

 If they do ask how you’re doing, it can feel like they’re only asking to compare notes.
 They expect to hear all the gory details of your morning sickness (sugar puffs don’t flush, incidentally) and your frequent urges to pee as the pregnancy progresses, so that they can tell you how they had it worse.
+That includes the horror stories they share about childbirth.

 They expect you to be “blooming” and “glowing”, when honestly the only time I ever glowed in pregnancy was when I was heavily pregnant, sweating, trying to walk home from dropping my daughter off at school.